-Looking to advance your career in education, counseling or the arts?
-We offer the following graduate programs as well as a Certificate of Advanced Graduate Studies in Education:
+Looking to advance your career in education, counseling or the visual arts?
+Johnson State College offers the following graduate programs, as well as a post-graduate certificate in education:

 - Addictions counseling

 - General counseling

 * Curriculum & Instruction (inclusive elementary, middle level, secondary or unified arts education)

 * Special Education (one-year teaching license endorsement available)